While She Was Out: Cast

+Production

+In November 2006, it was reported that Kim Basinger would star in the While She Was Out, a thriller written by Susan Montford from a short story by Edward Bryant with Montford making her directorial debut on the film.
+Filming took place in Vancouver, British Columbia in January 2007.
+According to Montford, the project came about after a planned project centered on the Manson Girls starring Vincent Gallo fell apart after the September 11 attacks.
+Following failed attempts at riving the Manson Girls project, Montford decided to pursue a more straightforward commercial project and upon coming across Bryant's short story decided it would be the perfect premise for such a project.

 Release

 Theatrical

 The film received a limited U.S. theatrical release via Anchor Bay.

 Home media

 It was released directly to video in the United Kingdom.

 Reception

 Critical response

-While She Was Out only received a 31% approval rating on Rotten Tomatoes based on 16 reviews.
+While She Was Out received a 38% approval rating on Rotten Tomatoes, based on 16 reviews.
 According to the L.A.
 Weekly, it is a "surprisingly enjoyable female revenge tale", describing Basinger's performance as "first-rate" despite "a laughably check-listed, multi-culti band of thugs".
 The New York Observer called it "ultra-feminist fun" with a "spectacular" ending.
 Ain't It Cool News called Basinger's performance "her best in years".
 Bitch magazine dismissed much about the film, saying it "has an ample amount of cheezy genre conventions, problems with pacing, a gaggle of silly villains, huge plot holes and bad production values" but added that it is "really rather fascinating – and notable – as a horror/thriller that actually gives a damn about the female character it puts in harm's way."
 The L.A.
 Times said it "eschews all plot and character development for the hackneyed action scenes and grade-Z dialogue", and Filmcritic.com's review said that its "dialogue is somewhere between kindergarten and film school."